Kav-K/GPTDiscord/README.md

 ### Search Commands

-`/search query:<prompt> scope:<number of sites to visit> nodes:<how deep gpt3 should think>` - Search the internet with GPT3 assistance!
+`/search query:<prompt> scope:<number of sites to visit> nodes:<how deep gpt should think>` - Search the internet with GPT assistance!

 - The `scope` defines how many top level websites to visit during the search, capped at 6
 - `nodes` defines how many nodes inside the built index after webpage retrieval to use.